git-for-windows/git-for-windows.github.io/Running-Git's-regression-tests.md

 ### Tracing execution in Perl scripts

 Some parts of Git are implemented as Perl scripts.
 To trigger execution tracing similar to Bash's `set -x` statement, you can add the `-d:Trace` parameter to the shebang line (i.e. to the first line of the Perl script, which reads "#!/usr/bin/perl").
 This requires the `Devel::Trace` Perl package to be installed, e.g. by calling `perl -MCPAN -e 'install Devel::Trace'` once.

+### `GIT_TRACE=1`

+When Git sees that the environment variable `GIT_TRACE` is set, it will print out an internal execution trace when Git wants to call external executables and builtins.
+This is extremely helpful in particular when debugging posix-to-windows mangling issues with the MSys2 runtime.
+All you do is to prefix the Git command to be executed in the test script with `GIT_TRACE=1 `, e.g. `GIT_TRACE=1 git difftool --extcmd "$2"`.